tuva-health/docs/docs/welcome.md

 id: intro
 title: "Welcome"
 ---
 Welcome to the Tuva Project's Knowledge Base!
-Knowledge Base is where you can learn about the Tuva Project and how to use it to convert your healthcare data into data ready for analytics and machine learning.
+Knowledge Base is where you can learn about the Tuva Project and how to use it, and also learn about healthcare data in general.

 ## What is the Tuva Project

-The Tuva Project is an open source library of **data models, data marts, terminology sets, and data quality tests** for cleaning and transforming healthcare data so that it's ready for analytics and machine learning.
-For years we've seen healthcare data teams (includidng our former teams) building and re-building these healthcare data transformation tools from scratch.
-Our goal is to stop re-inventing the wheel and start enabling healthcare data teams to generate high-quality healthcare analytics faster!
+The Tuva Project is an open source library of **data models, datasets, and data marts** for transforming and enriching raw healthcare data (e.g. claims, medical records) so that it's ready for analytics and machine learning.
+Healthcare data is difficult to work with because it requires an insane amount of transformation and enrichment before you can do any data analysis.
+Further, significant subject matter expertise is required to know _how_ to properly transform and enrich healthcare data.

+For years we've seen healthcare data teams (includidng our former teams) working to solve this problem from scratch.
+That's partially because existing vendors have focused too much on building analytics applications, dashboards and machine learning models, while largely ignoring the healthcare data quality problem.

+Our goal is to enable healthcare data teams to generate high-quality healthcare data, so that they can focus on using that data to answer important questions that impact patient health and healthcare.

 ![The Tuva Project](/img/the-tuva-project.jpg)